 I’m finding that, each year, I grow wiser in understanding who we are is rarely independently shaped.
 And these deeper questions about who I am and where I came from have led me to lands where I have roots and history that my conscious mind knew nothing about.
 I find the more I travel, the more I’m drawn to places my ancestors had been, and I find myself wondering how much are we shaped by those walked before us?
 Maya Tiwari, in her book The Path to Practice talks about cellular memory and healing our bodies and minds through honoring our ancestral lineage.
 There’s something to be said about invoking cultural traditions and celebrating them in your own life.

 With this, I’m very excited to announce that in October 2018, I’m hosting a retreat on the beautiful coastal Algarve region of southern Portugal to dig into a week gathering, merging local culture and rich food traditions with my love of the Vedic sciences.
 Through daily yoga classes, Ayurvedic workshops, excursions to olive farms, hands-on cooking classes, and adventures to the sea, we’ll explore that space where wellbeing emerges from slowing down, connecting with community and the land, and being nourished both inside and out.
-Email email@example.com for more details.
+Email firstname.lastname@example.org for more details and explore more online here.

 To celebrate both the announcement of this upcoming adventure and my 29th birthday, I baked a cake.
 But not just any cake, a cake inspired by my slow afternoons in the Algarve snacking on tarte de alfarroba and sipping tea.
 This rich fig, carob and almond cake is a native recipe to the South, where carob trees are as abundant as the olives and cork oaks.
 Fall is fig season, so the harvest of fresh figs means there’s jam and cakes for days.
 This cake is dense and textured, with the earthy flavors of the carob balanced by spiced with a hearty dose of cinnamon.
 All of my favorite things!
 I can’t wait to share more with you in Portugal next fall…